DanInci/pixie/README.md

 pip install ark-analysis==0.6.3
 ```

 Note that this pipeline requires python 3.8.
+Numpy version greater than 1.23.5 are not compatible with ark.
+Please make sure numpy>=1.20.3, <1.24.

 #### Running on Windows